-Sagging breasts can be defined as the breasts that point downward.
-This can be caused by several factors including: gravity, genetics, age, not wearing a supportive bra, menopause, and the amount of fat tissue in them.
+Sagging breasts can be defined as breasts that point downward.
+This can be caused by several factors including gravity, genetics, age, not wearing a supportive bra, menopause, and the amount of fat tissue in them.

 For sagging breasts, I recommend soft cup bras that have underwires so you can get the girls fully supported and covered.

 There’s some differences in soft cup bras.
-There’s bras that have seams sewn in the cups and there’s seamless cups.
+There are bras that have seams sewn in the cups and there’s seamless cups.
 Both are fine, but there’s some major differences.

 Soft cup bras that have seams in the cups will shape and minimize the breasts a lot better than the seamless soft cup bras.
 Some women will not like the seamed cups because you tend to see them underneath thin shirts so that’s why some women prefer the seamless cup bras.

 When you have sagging breasts it’s a lot easier to fit and to fill out a soft cup bra.

 Molded cup bras are shaped a certain way, and if your breast aren’t shaped that way, they’re not going to fit correctly.